 Brush away any loose crumbs.

+With a cake spatula, spread a few tablespoons of ganache over the top and sides of cake, then refrigerate for a few minutes to set the coating.
 To finish frosting your cake, pour the rest of the ganache in the center of your cake and quickly spread with a spatula.
 Use sweeping strokes to push the ganache over the sides and create an even layer over the whole thing.
 Cover any bare spots with extra icing.

 Refrigerate any leftover ganache for future use, but seal it well and use it quickly as it will capture bizarre flavors in your refrigerator!